 - Q. How do I subscribe to Ansible by e-mail?

 A. Just step this way.
 There is no charge, and you get no junk e-mail: just the monthly Ansible plus very rare additional news announcements.
-The page also links to PDA download and RSS feed options.
+The page also links to the RSS feed option.

 - Q. Why do you never use my submissions about X or Y or Z in Ansible?

 A. There are some notes on policy in the Ansible FAQ.
 As a general rule, Ansible doesn't run fiction, reviews, interviews, book acquisition/publication announcements, ads, or listings of conventions outside the British Isles (Eurocons and World SF Conventions are exceptions).
-However, I am now maintaining an on-line page of international convention links for events with their own websites – submissions and updates welcome.
+For some years I maintained an on-line page of international convention links, but this is no longer being updated.